avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/README.md

 ## Quickstart Guide

-If you wish to only evaluate this project, you can follow the Quickstart guide to evaluate this application with IoTConnect.
+If you wish to only evaluate this project, you can follow the [Quickstart Guide](QUICKSTART.md) to evaluate this application with IoTConnect.

 ## Building the Project